Skip to main content

 • USB UVC cameras via V4L2 (any standard webcam)

-The camera service runs v4l2-ctl to configure resolution, framerate, and pixel format before starting the encoder.
+The video service configures resolution, framerate, and pixel format before starting the encoder.
 Default: 1080p at 30 fps, YUV420p.
-On boards with hardware-capable SoCs (RK3588, RK3576), the agent can use rkmpp (Rockchip Media Process Platform) for zero-copy encode directly from the camera ISP.
-On boards without hardware encode (Pi 4B), it falls back to libx264 via ffmpeg.
+The encoder choice comes from the board’s HAL profile.
+On boards with a Rockchip media engine (RK3588, RK3576), the agent can use rkmpp (Rockchip Media Process Platform) for zero-copy encode directly from the camera ISP.
+Boards that expose a V4L2 hardware encoder use it through ffmpeg.
+On boards without a usable hardware encoder, it falls back to libx264.

 Stage 2: Encode